cloudacademypilot/mlops-with-azure-machine-learning/steps/4_working-with-linting-and-unit-testing-in-github-actions/documentation.md

 #### Creating requirements.txt

-Goto your github repo.
+Go to your github repo.
 Select Add file > Create new file and give ```requirements.txt``` as name and paste the following snippet and commit.

 ```
 pytest==7.1.2